Kinsan Ginsan: History

-The twins were born on August 1, 1892 in Narumi Village (currently in Midori Ward, Nagoya), Aichi Prefecture.
+The twins were born on 1 August 1892, in Narumi Village (currently in Midori Ward, Nagoya), Aichi Prefecture.
 Kin was the elder daughter and Gin was the younger daughter.
 Tests later proved that they were identical twins, though their blood types differed.
+Their favourite food was fish with red flesh.

-In 1991, about to reach 100 years of age, the twins were featured in a newspaper article and received congratulations from both the mayor of Nagoya and the Aichi Prefecture governor.
+In 1991, when about to reach 100 years of age, the twins were featured in a newspaper article and received congratulations from both the mayor of Nagoya and the Aichi Prefecture governor.
 In 2000, Kin Narita, the elder twin died, aged 107 years and 175 days.
 The cause of death was heart failure, as confirmed by an autopsy.
 13 months later, in February 2001, her younger sister Gin died at 108 years of age.
 The cause of death could not be attributed to any specific diagnosis and therefore was given as "old age".
-Their favourite food was fish with red flesh.

-One of the sisters has four daughters who also showed signs of longevity.
+One of the sisters had four daughters who also showed signs of longevity.
 The four sisters have taken part in a documentary by NHK, Today's Close-Up.
 The sisters also featured in a study about longevity.
-At the time of Kin's death in 2000 the twins combined had six children, 11 grandchildren, seven great-grandchildren and one great-great-grandchild.
+At the time of Kin's death in 2000 the twins had six children, 11 grandchildren, seven great-grandchildren and one great-great-grandchild combined.